commons-stack/cstk-token/README.md

 ## Installation:

 Clone the repo to your local machine.

-If not present, install `truffle` and `ganache-cli` on your machine globally:

-`npm install --global truffle ganache-cli`

-or

-`yarn global add truffle ganache-cli`
+Run `npm install`.

+If you want to run gas reports, install ganache-cli globally.

 Make sure to create the environment configuration and set env varables.
-You can modify the template:
+You can modify the env template:

 `cp .env.example .env`

 **NOTE:** The **MNEMONIC** in the template should not be loaded with mainnet eth!
 Your funds **will** be stolen!

+## Building the contracts:

+To build, the contracts, run:

+`npm run build`

+This will compile the contracts with the configured version of solc, and generate the type-safe contract code with Typechain.

 ## Running tests:

-Simply run
+To run local tests (on Buidler EVM), run:

 `npm run test`

+If you want to create a gas measurement report first run an istance of ganache-cli on the default configuration (localhost, port 8545).
+Then, run:

+`npm run test:gasreport`

+If you want to generate a coverage report, run:

+`npm run coverage`

+Coverage runs its own instance of ganache-cli, and requires port 8555 to be open.

+## Cleaning the environment:

+To clean up build artefacts, typechain generated code and coverage reports, run:

+`npm run clean`